JustinDFuller/justindfuller.com/poem/deep-blue-subaru.md

 Just the other day, I doubled back to check.
 It wasn't you.
-But it was at IKEA,
+It was at IKEA,
+where we walked the loop
-where we stole Lingonberry juice.
+and stole Lingonberry juice.
-Where you stared out the window, admiring your deep blue Subaru.
+Where you stared out the window, admiring your cute little Subaru.

 Just the other day, I saw a blue SUV with Christmas stickers down the side.